 Use Inclusive Language

+The survey's language should not disrespect or dismiss an individual's identity.
 For example, if a survey question includes pronouns, use they/them, rather than he/him or she/her.

-Also, avoid gender-specific terms, i.e. crewman, chairman, etc., and use gender-neutral terms instead, i.e. crewmember, chairperson, etc.
+Avoid gender-specific terms, i.e. crewman, chairman, etc., and use gender-neutral terms instead, i.e. crewmember, chairperson, etc.

-Ask About One Idea at a Time
+Ask One Idea at a Time

-Questions that ask two things at once can be problematic as survey questions, as a respondent can agree with one aspect but not the other.
-These should be divided into individual questions.
+Questions that ask two things at once can be problematic as a survey question.
+A respondent can agree with one aspect but not the other.

 Average: Dogs and cats are great family pets.